ramshaashraf/Online-Property-Marketplace/README.md

 # Online-Property-Marketplace-
-An application where you can buy, sell  and/or rent properties  (apartments &amp; villas) online.
+An application where you can buy, sell  and/or rent properties  (apartments &amp; villas) online

+- [x] New